Nagato boasts the top title in Japan for the greatest number of yakitori (grilled chicken skewers) restaurants per ten thousand residents.

 When making the traditional dish of kamaboko, a kind of fish cake, Nagato's craftsmen would give the resulting leftover bits of fish to their chickens as feed, because it was both plentiful and inexpensive.

 This particularly nutrient rich type of feed eventually gave rise, it is said, to Nagato's particuar poultry farming practices and products.
-Today, Nagato's Fukawa Poultry Farming Cooperative boasts Western Japan's largest production of broiler chickens, including the local breeds Nagashu-chi and Nagashu-kuro Kashiwa, which are both highly praised for their juiciness and flavor.
+Today, Nagato's Fukawa Poultry Farming Cooperative boasts Western Japan's largest production of broiler chickens, including the local breeds Choshu-jidori and Choshu-kuro-kashiwa, which are both highly praised for their juiciness and flavor.

 Each restaurant provides garlic powder, cayenne pepper powder, and other other spices and powders for guests to use to their particular taste.